 Retraining your bladder

-Your provider may also recommend bladder retraining.
-This involves holding urine in for longer and longer periods.
+Your healthcare provider may also advise bladder retraining.
+This includes holding urine in for longer and longer amounts of time.
 The goal is to stretch the bladder and increase the amount the bladder can hold.

 Your healthcare provider may also teach you different methods to help manage stress.
 Stress does not cause IC.
 But it can make your symptoms worse.
 Your provider may also advise you to try these things for stress relief: